1. Is it important that I retain an attorney that lives in my area?

-7. I have been talking to the agency’s attorney and am afraid that getting my own attorney will make it harder for me to resolve the case.
+7. I have been talking to the agency’s business law attorneys and am afraid that getting my own attorney will make it harder for me to resolve the case.
 Is this true?

 No. In the many years we have been representing licensees, we have found that licensees obtain a better result if they are represented by experienced administrative attorneys.
 Licensing boards, bureaus, and departments are represented by attorneys who specialize in the statutes and regulations of the licensing agency.
 These attorneys are instructed to file disciplinary actions against licensees seeking the revocation of their license.
 These attorneys represent the best interests of the agency and cannot advise you.
 It is important that you retain your own attorney whose sole loyalty and responsibility is to you and who is as familiar with administrative law as the agency’s attorney.
 Too many times licensees give up their license or accept unnecessarily harsh probationary conditions because they are not aware of their rights.
 Your attorney will guide you through this difficult and complicated process and ensure that your rights are protected and that you obtain the best result possible.

-If you have any questions about our Berkeley lawyers, please feel free to fill out of contact form.
+If you have any questions about our California lawyers, please feel free to fill out of contact form.
 A member of our legal team will get back to you as soon as possible.
-You may also be interested in learning more about our Berkeley lawyers and our law firm.
+You may also be interested in learning more about our California lawyers and our law firm.